-Universal Credit is a new benefit being introduced by the Government to replace six existing benefits with a single payment.
+Universal Credit was introduced by the Government to replace six existing benefits with a single payment.

 Universal Credit will replace the following six benefits for all new claims: